maxmind/mod_maxminddb/README.md

     MaxMindDBFile COUNTRY_DB /usr/local/share/GeoIP/GeoLite2-Country.mmdb
     MaxMindDBFile CITY_DB    /usr/local/share/GeoIP/GeoLite2-City.mmdb

+The name placeholder can be any string that apache parses as a word.
+We recommend sticking to letters, numbers, and underscores.

 ### `MaxMindDBEnv` ###

 This directive assigns the lookup result to an environment variable.
 The first